Pause (The Boondocks): Plot

 Robert plans to audition for the leading male role in Ma Dukes Finds Herself a Man, the latest play by Winston Jerome.
 Jerome is a superstar African-American playwright, director, and actor whose work, as Huey later describes, is formulaic, Christian-themed, and mostly centers around an outrageous gun-blasting matriarch named "Ma Dukes", played by Winston himself, in drag.
 As a former struggling actor in his youth, Robert is excited at the opportunity, and declares his intent to give Winston "everything I've got".
 Riley advises him that he has to say "no homo" in the addendum because, to Riley, "everything I've got" sounds gay.

 Robert passes the audition and meets Winston himself, who is revealed to be a devout, closeted evangelical Christian who claims Jesus Christ himself personally inspired him to write.
 Winston offers him the part of Ma Dukes' love interest and invites him to his compound and inner circle, on condition that he accept Jesus as his savior and renounce Ice Cube and all of his works.
-At the compound, Winston makes a grand entrance to a la Rocky Horror Picture Show, descending on a golden elevator, while singing "It's All Right to Cross-Dress for Christ".
+At the compound, Winston makes a grand entrance to à la Rocky Horror Picture Show, descending on a golden elevator, while singing "It's All Right to Cross-Dress for Christ".
 From there, Robert quickly realizes that Winston leads a cult-like organization, forbidding the compound residents from contacting their family.

 Forced to abandon his family, Robert suffers through grueling rehearsals and evades frequent advances by Winston, who later reveals that Robert has to kiss him in the play's final act.
 Despite this, Robert remains hopeful that the play will pay off with fame, riches, and "white women".
 Huey and Riley eventually attempt to rescue Robert from Winston's cult, but are unable to persuade Robert to leave even though it means kissing Winston on stage.
 Robert uses a metaphor of contestants on the reality TV show Fear Factor "eating monkey testicles" for a large prize, to make his point.

 Two weeks later, the play premieres to a packed house, with Huey and Riley attending.
 Following the performance, Robert expects to be showered with adulation from attractive women, but to his chagrin, finds that Winston Jerome's female fans are obese middle-aged housewives.
 Winston later offers Robert the lead in the film version of Ma Dukes Finds Herself a Man, but flatly demands sexual favors in return.
 Finally fed up, Robert flips Winston off, leaves his dressing room, and returns home with Huey and Riley, though not without enduring more "pause" taunts from Riley, who videotaped the play.